elenderg/PAL-1000/instruções de compilação.md

 `Put "byte" into the field's type name.`

-`88.
-Since fields in a record can be separated by a variety of things (called pauses`), we need these 2 routines, too:`
+88. Since fields in a record can be separated by a variety of things (called `pauses`), we need these 2 routines, too:

-To scan any pauses given a rider:`
+`To scan any pauses given a rider:`
 `If the compiler's abort flag is set, exit.`
 `If the rider's token is not any pause, exit.`
 `Move the rider (compiler rules).`
 `Repeat.`

- `

 `To decide if a string is any pause:`
 `If the string is ",", say yes.`
 `If the string is ";", say yes.`
 `If the string is "and", say yes.`
 `If the string is "or", say yes.`
-`Say no.``
+`Say no.`

 89. Some types, like "An inch is 1440 twips", are "unit of measure" types.
 The CAL uses such types to automatically convert units of measure at compile time.
-These types are scanned by this guy:`
+These types are scanned by this guy:

-To scan a type given a rider (unit of measure):`
+`To scan a type given a rider (unit of measure):`
 `If the compiler's abort flag is set, exit.`
 `Convert the rider's token to the type's scale.`
 `If the type's scale is 0, abort with "Zero is an invalid scale." and the type's locus; exit.`